-The Traveler’s Conference is an incredible resource for new and experienced travelers.
-It occurs every September in Las Vegas and has an exhibition hall where you can meet and greet with companies, 3 days worth of courses on the traveling healthcare industry and ample opportunities to meet other travelers.
+The Travelers Conference is an incredible resource for both new and experienced travelers.
+It occurs every September in Las Vegas and is basically three days of courses about the traveling healthcare industry.
+It has an exhibition hall where you can meet-and-greet with companies, and throughout the conference, there are ample opportunities to meet other travelers.

 Taken directly from their website: